edelvarden/Chrome-Grayscale-Font-Render-Extension/README.md

 ### Functionality

-The extension collects CSS selectors and variables responsible for font families from websites, replaces them with custom values, and injects them as a single style tag in one DOM operation.
-This method improves performance over using observers and hard-coding selector replacements, which are ineffective with dynamically changing DOM content.
+The extension parses CSS selectors and variables related to font families from website stylesheets.
+It replaces them with custom font values and consolidates them into a single style tag injected into the DOM.
+This approach enhances performance compared to using observers with static selector replacements, especially in dynamic DOM environments where content changes frequently.

 ## Build and Development